-Most businesses of a larger size have enormous volumes of materials and supplies flowing around multi-location business footprints, coming and going in dizzying and elaborate ways.
+Most businesses of a larger size have enormous volumes of materials and supplies flowing around multiple locations.

 When supply chain complexity is too much for managers and others to assess through a simple spreadsheet or document, supply chain management software helps to order and organize these processes.
-This way, decision-makers can see at a glance how much of something they’re getting, where it’s coming from, and how they are using it.
-In a sense, SCM software breaks down massive amounts of supply shipments into something that company leaders can peruse in detail, to figure out whether to make changes in supply and delivery schedules and deal with global supply chain management well.
+This way, decision-makers can see at a glance how much of something they’re getting, where it’s coming from and how they are using it.
+In a sense, SCM software breaks down massive amounts of supply shipments into something that company leaders can peruse in detail.

 Lean Inventory and On-Demand Supply Chains

-It’s often been said that SCM doesn’t focus on internal inventory — but comprehensive supply chain management software will often include tools for managing inventory, at least as it comes into business warehouses.
-Many SCM tools have the kind of functionality that allow managers to pursue a lean inventory or on-demand model.
+It’s often been said that SCM doesn’t focus on internal inventory, but comprehensive supply chain management software will often include tools for managing inventory.
+Many SCM systems have the kind of functionality that allows managers to pursue a lean inventory or on-demand model.

 Liability and Risk

-Some of these issues involve product quality — others are focused on workplace safety or some part of a specific physical business process.
-In many of these cases, looking at the data and analysis that’s presented by supply chain management software can give managers clues about where risks might lie.
-This will help with risk mitigation and covering the company’s liability, whether that’s through insurance policies, crafting new work processes, delivering health and safety resources to workers, or any other protective strategy.
+In many of these cases, looking at the data and analysis presented by supply chain management software can give managers clues about where risks might lie.
+This will help with risk mitigation and liability coverage, whether it’s through insurance policies, crafting new work processes, delivering health and safety resources to workers, or other protective strategies.

 Now that we have covered some of the more stand-out benefits of supply chain management software, you’re probably wondering how to adopt a system.
 Luckily, we have some advice that can make tracking down a solution a bit less painful.